 Adult Caregiver Grief Support

-I’m currently a volunteer facilitator at The Dougy Center in Portland, Oregon.
-I work with surviving caregivers of children experiencing the loss of a primary caregiver.
+Volunteer facilitator at The Dougy Center in Portland, Oregon from 2022-2024.
+I facilitated conversations between adult surviving caregivers of the children being served after the death of a family member.

-I have been hosting Death Over Dinners and Death Cafe-style conversations for members of my extended community since 2019.
+Death Over Dinners, book clubs and Death Cafe-style conversations for members of my extended community since 2019.

 Death Education

-Community offerings at sliding-scale on a seasonal basis.
-Follow along in 2023-24 with Death and Dyeing in Four Seasons, aka “Death Club”.
+Community offerings at sliding-scale on a seasonal or yearly basis.
+Follow along in 2023-24 with Death and Dying in Four Seasons, aka “Death Club” or “DnD”.
+I’ll be facilitating a new cohort starting in Fall 2025

 A Thank You to My Teachers & Those Who Prepared a Path